-- 5 structures at high altitudes ranging from 200 m to 3,000 m above the ground (Jeon et al., 2011; Maki et al, 2013).
-For the PCR-analysis steps, negative controls (no template and a template from unused filters) did not contain the amplicons of 16S rRNA genes demonstrating the absence of artificial contamination during the experimental processes.
-The bacterial species numbers estimated by Chao 1 increased as the snow samples were collected from the upper parts of the - snow wall (Fig. 9).
-The Chao 1 values were higher in the snow samples of dirty layers that those of non-dirty layers (P < 0.05).
-The rarefaction curve of all samples showed that the bacterial OUT numbers are mostly saturated at the numbers of determined sequences (data not shown) suggesting the sequencing database could follow the entire structure of bacterial communities.
-On a non-metric multidimensional scaling plot with weighted UniFrac distances, the snow samples can be categorised into three clusters, corresponding to the heights of the snow wall; samples from the lower parts (from 167 cm to 200 cm); samples from 563 cm to 668 cm; and samples from 671 cm to 734 cm (Fig. 10), indicating the variations of - 15 bacteria with respect to the height of the snow cover above the base.
-The snow samples from the three dirty layers (February, March) overlapped with each other in the cluster of samples from 563 cm to 668 cm, whereas those of the other dirty layer (April) formed a different cluster of samples from 671 cm to 734 cm.
-The bacterial community structures in the clusters started at the low parts of the snow wall, moved to other areas on coordinate, and then returned to the original areas again, resulting in a "rotation" on the coordinate (indicated by arrows in Fig. 10).
-During the spring season, the variations in the - 20 taxonomic composition (terrestrial, marine or plant-associated bacteria) of the airborne bacterial populations that accumulated on the snow cover would correspond to the heterogeneous mixtures of dust events responsible for transporting the bacteria.
-Presumably, the airborne bacterial compositions in snow covers at Mt.
-Tateyama are influenced by the intercontinentally transported aerosols.
+The bacterial species numbers estimated by Chao 1 increased as the snow samples were collected from the upper parts of the snow wall (Fig. 9).
+The Chao 1 values were higher in the snow samples of dirty layers that those of nondirty layers (P < 0.05).
+The rarefaction curve of all samples showed that the bacterial OUT numbers are mostly saturated at the numbers of determined sequences (data not shown), suggesting the sequencing database could follow the entire structure of bacterial communities.
+On a non-metric multidimensional scaling plot with weighted UniFrac distances, the snow samples can be categorised into three clusters, corresponding to the heights of the snow wall, samples from the lower parts (from 167 to 200 cm), samples from 563 to 668 cm and samples from 671 to 734 cm (Fig. 10), indicating the variations in bacteria with respect to the height of the snow cover above the base.
+The snow samples from the three dirty layers (February, March) overlapped with each other in the cluster of samples from 563 to 668 cm, whereas those of the other dirty layer (April) formed a different cluster of samples from 671 to 734 cm.
+The bacterial community structures in the clusters started at the low parts of the snow wall, moved to another coordinate and then returned to the original areas again, resulting in a "rotation" on the coordinate (indicated by arrows in Fig. 10).
+During the spring season, the variations in the taxonomic composition (terrestrial, marine or plant-associated bacteria) of the airborne bacterial populations that accumulated on the snow cover would correspond to the heterogeneous mixtures of dust events responsible for transporting the bacteria.
+Presumably, the airborne bacterial compositions in snow cover at Mt Tateyama are influenced by the intercontinentally transported aerosols.

-3.4 Distribution of prokaryote community structures in snow covers
+3.4 Distribution of prokaryote community structures in snow cover

-Firmicutes (Bacilli) sequences, mainly belonging to the family Bacillaceae and Staphylococcuseae (>99.7 % similarity), dominated the snow samples of dirty layers, at relative abundances ranging from 25.0 % to 89.8 % (Fig. 8).
-The relative abundance of Firmicutes (Bacilli) sequences showed positive relations to the white-particle densities in snow sample, as well as ice-nucleation activities (P < 0.01) (Table 2).
-The Alpha and Betaproteobacteria sequences maintained high relative abundances ranging from 32.0 % to 83.9 % in the lower parts of the snow wall (lower than 590 cm: the winter season accumulation) and negatively related to the white-particle densities and the ice-nucleation activities.
-The relative abundances of Bacillaceae sequences showed a significant positive relationship with the ice-nucleation activities of the snow samples, whereas Proteobacteria showed a negative correlation to the ice-nucleation activities (Table 2).
-Some isolates of Bacilli obtained from cloud waters were confirmed to activate ice nucleation and Bacilli members have been focused on ice nuclear agents (Matulova et al., 2014; Mortazavi et al., 2015).
+Firmicutes (Bacilli) sequences, mainly belonging to the family Bacillaceae and Staphylococcaceae (>99.7 % similarity), dominated the snow samples of dirty layers, at relative abundances ranging from 25.0 to 89.8 % (Fig. 8).
+The relative abundance of Firmicutes (Bacilli) sequences showed positive relations to the white-particle densities in the snow sample, as well as ice-nucleation activities (P < 0.01) (Table 2).
+The Alpha- and Betaproteobacteria sequences maintained high relative abundances ranging from 40.0 to 79.0% in the lower parts of the snow wall (lower than 590 cm: the winter season accumulation) and were negatively related to the whiteparticle densities and the ice-nucleation activities.
+The relative abundances of Bacillaceae sequences showed a significant positive relationship with the ice-nucleation activities of the snow samples, whereas Proteobacteria showed a negative correlation with the ice-nucleation activities (Table 2).
+Some isolates of Bacilli obtained from cloud water were confirmed to activate ice nucleation and Bacilli members have focused on ice nuclear agents (Matulova et al., 2014; Mortazavi et al., 2015).
 Several members of Proteobacteria isolated from plant bodies showed high activities of ice-nucleation activities in laboratory experiments (Morris et al., 2004).
 The snow samples of dirty layers exhibited higher diversities of bacterial compositions than those of other layers, meaning that the dirty layers included a high numbers of minor bacterial species.
-We cannot neglect that the minor members also have high levels of IN activities, because entire heterogeneous bacterial communities would work as ice nuclei in this cold freezing assay.
+We cannot neglect the fact that the minor members also have high levels of IN activities, because entire heterogeneous bacterial communities would work as ice nuclei in this cold freezing assay.